Resolving SMTP relay service email issues in Microsoft Exchange and Google Workspace

 Why does this issue occur?

-Upon receiving the email, the Microsoft Exchange server will identify that the sender of the email, the relay server, has a different IP address than the original sender and will most likely determine that the sender is unauthorized.
+Upon receiving the email, the mail server will identify that the sender of the email, the relay server, has a different IP address than the original sender and will most likely determine that the sender is unauthorized.

-In addition, the Microsoft Exchange server can identify any modifications that have been made to the email by the SMTP relay server via the DKIM signature.
+In addition, the mail server can identify any modifications that have been made to the email by the SMTP relay server via the DKIM signature.
 The DKIM signature may show that the original email content does not match the final email content.

-The insecure delivery flow and the modification of the original email would cause Microsoft Exchange and any anti-phishing services enabled in the environment to identify the email as a possible threat and block delivery.
+The insecure delivery flow and the modification of the original email would cause the mail server and any anti-phishing services enabled in the environment to identify the email as a possible threat and block delivery.

 Enhanced Filtering for Connectors in Microsoft Exchange